tdcosim/TDcoSim/docs/user_guide_introduction.md

 # Introduction

-T&D co-simulation performed with detailed transmission and distribution system models is a powerful tool to conduct studies that capture short and long term interactions between these two systems.
-It offers two major advantages over independent modelling of the transmission and distribution systems.
+T&D co-simulation is a powerful tool to conduct studies that capture short and long term interactions between  transmission and distribution systems with and without distributed energy resources.

-1. Higher degree of fidelity since there will not be aggregation of loads at the distribution system or generation sources at the transmission system.
-2. Convenience of running a single simulation as opposed separate simulations for each system and manually combining the results.

-This guide introduces users to Argonne's T & D co-simulation tool (**TDcoSim**).
-Multiple examples that illustrate the capabilities of the tool are also included.
+This manual introduces users to Argonne’s T & D co-simulation tool (TDcoSim), provides a step-by-step guide to its installation and use, and offers examples of its capabilities as a tool for conducting studies.
+A list of case studies possible with TDcoSim can be found [here](#types-of-studies).

 ***
 ***To Do:*** Should we add **NERC brochure** as an appendix?

 ***

-## What is it?
+## What is TDcoSim?

 **TDcoSim** is a software tool that  can be used to perform static and dynamic co-simulation of transmission and distribution networks with photovoltaic systems as distributed energy resources (PV-DER's).
 The following figure illustrates the various components that can be simulated using **TDcoSim**.